Lady Mastermind: Rejoining the X-Men

-After her recovery, Lady Mastermind was eventually welcomed to the new mutant island of Krakoa, created by Xavier, Magneto, and Moira MacTaggert.
-She entered through the teleportation gateway alongside other villainous and fractious mutants, who had been invited to join the nation in order to heal mutantdom and start over as a whole species together.
+During the Krakoan Age, Lady Mastermind is among the enemies of the X-Men who are given a second chance on Krakoa.
 However she apparently left Krakoa for her own reasons and went to the now abandoned X-Mansion in order to use one of its teleport gates to rejoin the X-Men on Krakoa.
 There, she is attacked and captured by a horde of Sidri hatchlings after accidentally disturbing their nest.
 She instinctively uses her powers to exert some control over them, causing Krakoa to alert the X-Men to investigate.
-After Cypher, a member of the scouting party, manages to establish a rapport with the Sidri, Regan is liberated and taken back to Krakoa.
+Cypher manages to contact and form a deal with the Sidri, allowing Regan and the X-Men to leave.

-During the "Empyre" storyline, Lady Mastermind is among the psychic mutants who are summoned to Genosha.
-She is among those who witness Magik's fight with the Cotatinaught.